artefactual/archivematica-docs/admin-manual/installation/installation.rst

 * :ref:`Recommended Minimum Requirements for production processing <requirements-production>`

-* :ref:`Firewall requirements <firewall>`
+* :ref:`Install from packages <install-packages>`

-* :ref:`Install 1.5 (upgrade 1.4) <install-1_5>`
+* :ref:`Install new source <install-source>`

-* :ref:`Install new from packages <install-new>`
+* :ref:`Docker <docker>`

-* :ref:`Using AtoM 2.x with Archivematica <install-atom>`
+* :ref:`Advanced <advanced>`

 .. _tech-requirements:

 Technical Requirements
 ----------------------

-Operating System requirement: A current Ubuntu LTS version, which at the moment means version 14.04.
+Version 1.5: Operating System requirement: A current Ubuntu LTS version, which at the moment means version 14.04.
 The 64 bit Server Edition of Ubuntu 14.04.2 is recommended.

-Archivematica is capable of running on almost any hardware supported by Ubuntu;
+We plan to release a version 1.5.1 which will be available on Ubuntu 12.04 and CentOS/Redhat 7 (more information available soon).

-however, processing large collections will require better hardware.
+Archivematica is capable of running on almost any hardware supported by Ubuntu; however, processing large collections will require better hardware.

 Archivematica can be installed on a single machine, or across many machines to spread the processing workload.
+See :ref:`Advanced <advanced>.`

 .. _requirements-small: